pylhc/pylhc.github.io/docs/measurements/procedures/rigid_waist_shift.md

       After global corrections are done and trimmed in the machine, one applies a rigid waist shift in a given IR and scans the colinearity knob for the value that minimizes the $|C^{-}|$.
       These settings, when taking away the rigid waist shift, will minimize local coupling and its impact at the IP.
+      Additional info can be found in Felix's 2021 IPAC paper[^SoubeletIPACLocalCouplingCorrection].

 ## Rigid Waist Shift & LSA Knobs